vippsas/vipps-checkout/vipps-checkout-api.md

 ## Vipps Checkout Elements

 With Vipps Checkout Elements, you can adjust the fields and values present in the Checkout.
 For example, you might have a purchasing flow where you do not require an address because you are not sending physical goods, or you do not need the customer to identify themself because they are already logged into your system.

-The data collected can be adjusted according to your needs with the fields `addressFields` and `contactFields` in the session initiation request.

-These fields are by default set to `true` and, if not specified, will return the full address and contact details in the Checkout session.

-### AddressFields false example
+### "PaymentAndContactInfo" example

 If you do not need the address from a user you can disable it, resulting in the following personal details form.